lmari/bc0/README.md

     python bc0.py <TCP port> <IP address>

 (for example python bc0.py 5001 192.168.0.1)<br />
-Then connect the browser to the address.
+Then connect the browser to the address.<br />
+Each running instance is both a client and a server, which can connect to other instances.